Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-02-23-azuread-tenant-hardening-security-settings-considerations.md

 Microsoft did a good job to implement “Security Score” for Azure AD (similar to the other security scores in Office 365, Azure Security Center,…) and provides every customer a built-in measurement of their “identity security configuration".

-It is an easy way to follow Microsoft’s security recommendations and guidance to improve your identity security posture.
+It is very easy to follow Microsoft’s security recommendations and guidance to improve your identity security posture.
 You’ll find the “[Identity secure score](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/identity-secure-score#how-do-i-get-my-secure-score)” in the “Azure AD Security” blade of the Azure Portal:

 ![](../2020-02-23-azuread-tenant-hardening-security-settings-considerations/identity-secure-score.png)

-On the one hand many findings are very clear (such as require MFA for privileged roles), but on the other hand some action description and guidance should be well thought out and not followed blindly.
+On the one hand many findings are very clear and obviously (such as require MFA for privileged roles).
+But on the other hand some action description and guidance should be well thought out and not followed blindly.

 ![](../2020-02-23-azuread-tenant-hardening-security-settings-considerations/identity-secure-score-action.png)

 In this example you should take care on your “Emergency access accounts” (“Break glass”) if you like to exclude them from MFA (as planned in case of MFA service outage).
-You’ll find more details in my blog post [about managing accounts for "break glass" or "emergency" scenarios.](https://www.cloud-architekt.net/how-to-implement-and-manage-emergency-access-accounts/)
+You’ll find more details in my blog post [about managing accounts for "break glass" or "emergency access" scenarios.](https://www.cloud-architekt.net/how-to-implement-and-manage-emergency-access-accounts/)

 Configuration of [Azure AD Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection), [Privileged Identity Management](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure) or (Global) [Password Protection](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-password-ban-bad) and other latest security features are also part of the recommended actions if you have not already enabled it.

 Score impact of improvement actions, overall score of your tenant and relevant benchmarks (industry average and company size) are also available from this blade and can help you to improve estimation and awareness of configuration (risk).

 I can strongly recommended to review the score and improvement actions on a regular basis.
-These information are also available from the [Microsoft Graph Security API](https://docs.microsoft.com/en-us/graph/api/resources/security-api-overview?view=graph-rest-1.0#common-use-cases) and can be integrated to your dashboard, PKI or monitoring solution.
+These information are also available from the [Microsoft Graph Security API](https://docs.microsoft.com/en-us/graph/api/resources/security-api-overview?view=graph-rest-1.0#common-use-cases) and can be integrated to your existing dashboard (KPI/ITSM or monitoring) solution.

 **Further consideration and aspects**

-In the following sections I like to give an overview of some settings that are not part or specific covered by the “Identity Secure Score” (yet).
+In the following sections I like to give an overview of some settings that are not part or fully covered by the “Identity Secure Score” (yet).

 _The recommendations that I will referred below are based on my personal view and assessment.
 You should cross review these with your environment and requirements (as always).
 In addition my statements could be also out-dated after certain time after publishing these article._